ARTICLE TABLE OF CONTENTS

 And it stuck with the same name when it transformed from a stock company to the European SE (Societas Europea) in 2014, and that has continued to the present day.

-Now, SAP stands for “Systeme, Anwendungen und Produkte in der Datenverarbeitung” in German or in English, “Systems, Applications, and Products in Data Processing.”
+Now, SAP stands for “Systeme, Anwendungen und Produkte in der Datenverarbeitung” in German or in English: “Systems, Applications, and Products in Data Processing.”

-So SAP Stands for in Business Terms
+That Is What Sap Stands for in Business Terms

 What does SAP stand for in business terms?
 It depends.